hunter-yeago/Archive-Study-Decks/README.md

 This website is responsive with only **one** media query for flexibility and sustainability of the code.

-You don't have to include this section but interviewers *love* that you can not only deliver a final product that looks great but also functions efficiently.
+DEFAULT TEXT TO REPLACE You don't have to include this section but interviewers *love* that you can not only deliver a final product that looks great but also functions efficiently.
 Did you write something then refactor it later and the result was 5x faster than the original implementation?
 Did you cache your assets?
 Things that you write in this section are **GREAT** to bring up in interviews and you can use this section as reference when studying for technical interviews!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 TODO
 ## Lessons Learned:

-No matter what your experience level, being an engineer means continuously learning.
+DEFAULT TEXT TO REPLACE No matter what your experience level, being an engineer means continuously learning.
 Every time you build something you always have those *whoa this is awesome* or *fuck yeah I did it!* moments.
 This is where you should share those moments!
 Recruiters and interviewers love to see that you're self-aware and passionate about growing.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
+DEFAULT TEXT TO REPLACE  This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+DEFAULT TEXT TO REPLACE This is an example of how to list things you need to use the software and how to install them.
 * npm
   ```sh
   npm install npm@latest -g